 'A home away from home': How Expo 2020 changed lives for visitors

+'A home away from home': How Expo 2020 Dubai changed lives for visitors

 How Dubai became ‘home’ to people from different parts of the world

-What do you talk about when you talk about Expo 2020 Dubai?
-The greatest show in the world has given several talking points to the world.
-From conversations on sustainability to tech advancements to business to food, the list is pretty endless.
 Amid the extravaganza that is playing out, the mega show has also changed lives, attracted a number of tourists and professionals to the city.
 Some of them have even made Dubai their home for the next six months while working for various pavilions and opening doors to new possibilities.
-For many of them, landing at the Expo site itself was love at first sight, and as they prepare for the next few months, these professionals are also getting acquainted with the city’s vibrant and diverse culture.
-What have been their first impressions?
-How has Expo impacted their lives?
-What does interacting with people from different countries and cultures under one roof mean?
-We spoke to five professionals who came to Dubai because of the grand event to find out what being in the city at this very moment means to them.
+For many of them, landing at the Expo site itself was love at first sight, and as they prepare for the next few months, these profes sionals are also getting acquainted with the city’s vibrant and diverse culture.

 ‘I love how different cultures are respected’